google/bloaty/README.md

 Using debug information, we can tell what compile unit (and corresponding source file) each bit of the binary came from.
-There are a couple different places in DWARF we can look for this information; currently we mainly use the `.debug_aranges` section.
-It's not perfect and sometimes you'll see some of the binary show up as `[None]` if it's not mentioned in aranges (improving this is a TODO).
-But it can tell us a lot.

 ```cmdoutput
 $ ./bloaty -d compileunits bloaty